 It might be smart to invest in a Roth 401(k) if you believe that you will be in a higher tax bracket during retirement.
 This is always a possibility, especially if you end up with fewer tax deductions during your post-working years.
 On the other hand, if you expect to be in a lower tax bracket during retirement, then deferring taxes by investing in a traditional 401(k) may be the answer for you.
 If you have not been able to contribute to a Roth IRA because of the income restrictions, you will be happy to know that there are no income limits with a Roth 401(k).

 Employers may match employee contributions to a Roth 401(k) plan, but any matching contributions must go into a traditional 401(k) account.
 That is, employer contributions and any earnings are always made on a pre-tax basis, and are taxable when distributed from the plan.

 If an employer offers a Roth 401(k) plan, employees have the option of contributing to either the regular (pre-tax) or the Roth account, or even both at the same time.
 If you do not know which type of account would be better for your financial situation, you might split your contributions between the two types of plans.
-It’s important to note that in 2019, your combined annual contributions to a 401(k) plan cannot exceed $19,000 if you are under age 50, or $25,000 if you are 50 or older.
+It’s important to note that in 2020, your combined annual contributions to a 401(k) plan cannot exceed $19,500 (up from $19,000 in 2019) if you are under age 50, or $26,000 (up from $25,000 in 2019) if you are 50 or older.
 These amounts are indexed annually for inflation.